-Not all foods are created equal: some have larger environmental footprints than others.
-Comparing the most eco-friendly foods to some of the worst offenders may help you to make more sustainable choices next time you are at your local grocery store or farmer's market.
+Today, we're comparing the environmental footprints of some of the most eco-friendly foods to some of the worst offenders to help you to make more sustainable choices the next time you're at the grocery store.

 Try it out with this one-pot Hearty and Healing Lentil Stew.

-Following closely behind lentils, tomatoes are another environmentally friendly food with combined emissions amounting to only 1.1 kg of CO2 equivalent per kg consumed.
+Following closely behind lentils, tomatoes (when sourced locally) are another environmentally friendly food with combined emissions amounting to only 1.1 kg of CO2 equivalent per kg consumed.
 This vine is fairly easy to grow, so plant some in your backyard and enjoy the true meaning of local produce.

-With thirteen times less greenhouse gas emission than beef, tofu is a protein-packed food that requires less water than many sources of animal protein.
-Tofu produces the carbon emission equivalent of less than one mile driven per four ounces consumed.
-Furthermore, buying organic ensures the use of non-GMO crops and avoids the use of synthetic chemicals which can be damaging to the environment.
+With 13 times fewer greenhouse gas emissions than beef, tofu is a protein-packed food that requires less water than many sources of animal protein.
+Tofu produces the carbon emission equivalent of less than 1 mile driven per 4 ounces consumed.
+Furthermore, buying organic ensures the use of non-GMO crops and avoids the use of synthetic chemicals, which can be damaging to the environment.